RetroReversing/retroReversing/pages/dreamcast/DreamcastGamesWithDebugSymbols.md

 ## South Park Rally v1.001 (2000)(Acclaim)(NTSC)(US)
 This game includes a file called `CDIMAGE.ELF` but it does not seem to be a valid ELF executable and it doesn't contain debug symbols as far as I can tell.

 ---

+# Linker .map files
+During the build process for games the source code gets compiled and then linked into a final executable, in the dreamcast case it becomes the `1st_read.bin`.

+In order to help developers debug their games when they have been fully compiled the assembler generated a .map file that contains the function names and their location in the final executable.

+Normally these files would remain on the development kits and not appear on the final retail discs, however there are a couple of cases where these files were accidentally put on the retail game disc.
+The most notable being NFL 2K Japanese version which contained full debug symbols!

+## NFL 2K v1.002 (JP)
+In the original Japanese version of NFL 2K for the Sega Dreamcast, the Linker Map file is included on the disc by mistake.
+It was removed in the further versions of the Japanese release and the US/PAL releases.

+The MAP file contains all the function names and even the original source file names (the compiled .obj version).

+## Urban Chaos v1.000 (WindowsCE)
+The Urban Chaos disc contains a file called `NKSCIFKD.MAP` which is a linker map file for a Windows CE executable also called `NKSCIFKD.EXE`.
+But it is not very useful in terms of reversing the game itself.

+## Armada v1.000 (US) (WindowsCE)
+The US version of Armada contains the linker map file for the `WSEGACD` windows CE library.
+You can find out more about this library in our post about  the Windows CE SDK.

+{% include link-to-other-post.html post="/dreamcast-windows-ce/" description="For the full list of Dreamcase Windows CE libraries check out this post." %}

+## Rune Jade v1.027 (JP) (WIndowsCE)
+The Japanese only online role playing game Rune Jade has a few linker map files for their windows CE online engine called `IWNETENGINE`.
+The rest of the game does not contain any debug symbols.

+---
+# Games with Uncompiled Scripting

+## Resident Evil 3/ Biohazard 3
+The dreamcast version of Resident Evil 3 is unique in that it contains a folder of uncompiled BioScript files.
+The scripting language is very similar to C, including header files and they have the extension .SCT.

+These can be modified to easily make mods for the game, you can find out more about Resident Evil Modding here: [Resident Evil 3 (1999) - Resident Evil 1 2 3 - Modding Forum](https://www.tapatalk.com/groups/residentevil123/resident-evil-3-1999-f56/)

+---
 # Other interesting content